The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Dean and Nancy Linscott, teachers, researchers, authors of instructions about folk dance, and organizers of folk dance events.
+Information: Dean and Nancy Linscott, teachers, researchers, organizers, and authors of instructions about folk dance.

 Dean Linscott, son of long-time folk dance leaders Mark and Wilma Linscott, of Bakersfield, grew up with folk dancing in his blood and gained more as a student at the University of California at Los Angeles (UCLA).
 He performed with the Gandy Dancers in Los Angeles and became its co-director.
 He also was a member of the Cygany Dancers (formerly, Dolina Cygany) of San Diego.
 Dean was married to Nancy.

 Dean moved to the San Francisco Bay area in the Summer of 1964 to take a position as Professor of Microbiology at the University of California at San Francisco (UCSF) Medical School and searched for a single group in which he could continue dancing and performing Balkan and Central European dances.
 Then came a move to Mill Valley, California, after which he formed and taught a new folk dance group, the Kopachka Dancers, at the Mill Valley Recreation Center with about 30 dancers.
 Within six months, the group had their first performance under their belts.
 In 1971, the ensemble gave their first full-length concert to a sell-out crowd of more than a thousand people.
 The Kopachka Band, not content to only play for performances and Kopachka parties, also branched out to playing for other dance functions around San Francisco.